Despo-coder/thekumho/docs/admin-action-points.md

 ## Next Steps

+1. ✅ Develop the Menu Management interface
+2. Enhance image upload functionality for menu items to support file uploads
+3. Implement the Order Processing System as next priority
-1. Create UI components for Sales and Waitlist management
+4. Create UI components for Sales and Waitlist management
-2. Integrate the new API endpoints with the admin dashboard
-3. Develop the Menu Management interface
-4. Implement testing for completed features
+5. Implement testing for completed features
-5. Review and plan for the next set of features
+6. Review and plan for the Reservation Management system